Robert Bush noon, Feb. 7

 Influences: The Doors, Kraftwerk, God Lives Underwater, Moby, Nine Inch Nails

-Psychedelic party rockers Emerald Rats (named after a Kim Fowley lyric) is a solo project founded by singer/keyboardist Mike Turi, who was soon joined by his fellow Wild Wild Wets player Marco Piro (as well as a guitarist who has since quit the project).
+Psychedelic party rockers Gooon (formerly known as Emerald Rats, named after a Kim Fowley lyric) is a solo project founded by singer/keyboardist Mike Turi, who was soon joined by his fellow Wild Wild Wets player Marco Piro (as well as a guitarist who has since quit the project).
 Like minimalist dispatches from the collective unconscious, the music explores a darker, more ambient and beat-oriented sound than Turi has pursued in the past with Wild Wild Wets, Trap Gold, and the Old In Out.

 “The sound differs from the previous bands I’ve worked with because it’s more beats driven.
 The simplicity of the loops gives it, for me, a sort of hip-hop/dance music vibe underneath, but then I add a synth cherry on a mud sundae over it, add on the lyrics, then tweak the hell out of it and send it to Keith Sweaty [Keith Milgaten of Jamuel Saxon] to master.”